google/gnxi/oc_config_validate/docs/tests.md

 ```
 !TestContext

 # Informative text about this test run.
 description: [:string]

 # Optional list of text labels, passed to the Results.
 Can be used for tagging and filtering.
 labels:
 - [:string]
 - [:string]

+# Optional list of initial configurations and xpaths to apply before the tests.
+init_configs:
+- !InitConfig
+  # Path to the initial configuration JSON file.
+  filename: [:string]
+  #Xpath where to send a gNMI Set Update messages with the configuration.
+  xpath: [:string]

 # List of Tests to run
 tests:
 - !TestCase